rentalhost/burning-php/README.md

 # Burning PHP

 **Burning PHP** is a runtime code analyzer that will help you to find bottlenecks in your script by modifying all source codes with a special structure before it run in fact, then you could use some external tools to read this output file to identify a lot of kind of issues.

+## Configuration

+You could customize how *Burning PHP* will run by creating a file called `.burning.json`.
+It is a JSON5 compatible file that contains all available configurations of this package.

+See the file [.burning.json] comments to understand how each properties works.

 ## Output Structure